-To help with this assessment, the Trustee has defined short-, medium- and long-term time horizons for the Plan.
+To help with this assessment, during 2023 the Trustee defined short-, medium- and long-term time horizons for the Plan:

-Short Term Medium Term Long Term 5 years (2028) 20 years (2043) 40 years (2063) Assess the potential impact of transition risk causing re-pricing of assets.
+Short-term Medium-term Long-term 5 years (2028) 20 years (2043) 40 years (2063) Assess the potential impact of transition risk causing re-pricing of assets.
 Assess the potential impact of physical damage risk that is expected to emerge in the late 2020s and 2030s.
 Over this timeframe, the Plan is expected to pay out approximately half of its remaining benefits.
 Assess the impact over the long term, where physical damage risks dominate.
 Over this timeframe, the Plan will have reduced in size materially.
 Over this timeframe, the Plan is expected to pay out over 90% of its remaining benefits.